 Emergency procedures are communicated, as appropriate, to other members of the campus community.

-The written Asbestos Management Plan (AMP) is reviewed, at least quarterly, to ensure that risks associated with ACM are being managed effectively.
+The written Asbestos Management Plan (AMP) is reviewed, at least quarterly, by the Estates Asbestos Management Group, to ensure that risks associated with ACM are being managed effectively.

 Progress in ensuring risks of exposure to asbestos fibres are being managed is reported to the University Health and Safety Committee at least annually.